Why do sunroof seals shrink? The science behind seal degradation

 - Initial blockages start small but grow over time

-- Organic matter decomposes, creating sticky residue
+- Organic matter decomposes into a sticky residue

 - Freeze-thaw cycles can solidify blockages